V9N1/Pacman-Game/README.md

-🟡 Pac‑Man Game
-A single‑file Pac‑Man experience built with pure HTML, CSS, and JavaScript — no frameworks, no installs, just classic arcade chaos running right in your browser.

-This version isn’t just a clone.
-It’s a playground.
-You get AI‑powered ghosts, multiple difficulty modes, dynamic mazes, speech feedback, and even experimental reinforcement learning hooks.

-If Pac‑Man had a “Director’s Cut,” this would be it.

-⭐ Features That Make This Pac‑Man Different
+**Pac‑Man Game**
+A browser‑based Pac‑Man implementation developed using HTML, CSS, and JavaScript.
+The project is contained within a single file, making it easy to run, share, and extend.
+It includes multiple AI modes, adjustable difficulty settings, configurable ghost behavior, and optional audio and speech feedback.

+**Features**
-🎮 Difficulty Levels
+Difficulty Levels
-Choose your vibe:

-Easy — chill maze cruising

-Medium — classic arcade feel

-High — ghosts have gym memberships

-Each difficulty adjusts:
+The game provides three difficulty options—Easy, Medium, and High—each modifying core gameplay parameters such as:

-Player speed
+Player and ghost movement speed

-Ghost speed
+Scoring multipliers

 Power pellet duration

-Score multipliers

-Maze layout
+Maze layout complexity

-🤖 Pac‑Man AI Modes
-Let Pac‑Man play himself — or watch him panic.
+**Pac‑Man AI Modes**
+Several AI modes are available for automated gameplay or experimentation:

-Random — chaos mode
+Random

-Dot‑seeking — productivity mode
+Dot‑seeking

-Ghost‑avoiding — survival mode
+Ghost‑avoiding

-A\* — pathfinding like a tiny yellow GPS
+A\* pathfinding

-Rule‑based — classic behavior
+Rule‑based (default)

-Reinforcement learning (placeholder) — future robot overlord
+Reinforcement learning (placeholder)

-👻 Adjustable Ghost Count
+Ghost Configuration
-Pick between 1–5 ghosts, each with their classic personalities:
+Users may select between 1 and 5 ghosts, each represented by classic character names:
-Blinky, Pinky, Inky, Clyde, Sue
+Blinky, Pinky, Inky, Clyde, and Sue.

-🍒 Classic Mechanics
+****Core Gameplay Elements****
+Classic maze layouts tailored to difficulty

-Power pellets that flip the hunter/hunted dynamic
+Power pellets enabling temporary ghost capture

-Score tracking

-On‑screen status messages
+On‑screen score and status indicators

-Start / Win / Loss overlays
+Start, win, and loss overlays

-Sound effects via AudioContext
+Basic sound effects via AudioContext

-Optional speech via speechSynthesis
+Optional speech output using speechSynthesis

-Keyboard controls: Arrow keys, WASD, R to restart
+Keyboard controls: Arrow keys, WASD, and R to restart

-🚀 How to Run
+****How to Run****
-Save the game file as pacman.html
+Save the game file as pacman.html.

-Put it in a folder (e.g., pacman-game/)
+Place it in a folder (e.g., pacman-game/).

-Open it in any modern browser: Chrome, Firefox, Edge, etc.
+Open pacman.html in any modern browser (Chrome, Firefox, Edge, etc.).

-Use the controls at the top to change:
+Use the interface controls to adjust:

 Difficulty